riinuots/advent2019/README.md

 other thoughts.
 Full solutions can be found in, e.g., `01.R`, `02.R`, etc.

+# Day 12

+After setting my Part II to run - went on Twitter to see what the chat about this had been.
+Realised that my solution would not be finished this decade, as it would require around quadrillion iterations.
+Reworked to calculate the phase for each coordinate separately, then used the smallest common multiple function (scm) from `library(schoolmath)` - again, as suggested by people on Twitter :)

 # Day 10

 Now this was a proper refresher on vector geometry.